 The Hague, 11 February 2019

 Sponsorship is necessary and welcome in fulfilling the International Statistical Institute’s mission to lead, support and promote the understanding, development and good practice of statistics worldwide, by providing the core global network for statistics.
-Sponsorship is especially sought in the context of the ISIs events, such as the biennial World Statistics Congresses (WSC) and Regional Statistical Conferences (RSC).
+Sponsorship is especially sought in the context of the ISI events, such as the biennial World Statistics Congresses (WSC) and Regional Statistical Conferences (RSC).

 The ISI WSC and RSC offer a range of sponsorship opportunities, including the following: